 Along the steep main path, you will find on both sides a lot of restaurants with the best of Provencal cuisine: mussels, coquette eggs, ratatouille, boillabaise, tapenade.
 On top of the hill you’ll find the Church Notre Dame de l’Espérance, which gives the best views over the city and the marina with some of the most spectacular yachts and boats you will ever see.

 One of THE best places in Europe in the summer.
 Sardinia is known for its transparent water beaches and is one of the most visited destinations in the Mediterranean in summer.
-The north of the island is more touristy, filled with beach bars and sun loungers.
+North Sardinia is more touristy, filled with beach bars and sun loungers.

 The rich and famous have made Costa Esmeralda their vacation spot, but don’t worry, with over 1,000 kilometres of coastline, there’s no shortage of spectacular places to pitch up, whether surrounded by archaeological ruins, looming granite cliffs or the local macchia.
 Whether you visit Cala Goloritzé, Principe Beach or Porto Giunco, you will feel like in the Caribbean.
 For tips on how to plan a trip to Italy, get tips on mistakes to avoid.